jkeohan/flashpoint-assessment/SOLUTION.md

 document.querySelector(`.${this.options.className}`)
 ```

-The function is a bit long and
+The function is a bit long and I'd like to refactor to include a switch statement, actions and a dispatch function, similar to redux or useReducer.

 ```js